FinanceAndrew/CSC1401-Assignment-2/README.md

 of your own words describes the following issues.
 You should first specify the registered name of the team and all members’ name and student ID on the top of the statement.

-- The state of your assignment, such as, any known functionality that has not been implemented, etc. (It is expected that most teams will implement all of the functionality of this assignment.)
+i.
+The state of your assignment, such as, any known functionality that has not been implemented, etc. (It is expected that most teams will implement all of the functionality of this assignment.)

-- Problems encountered, such as, any problems that you encountered during the assignment work and how you dealt with them.
+ii.
+Problems encountered, such as, any problems that you encountered during the assignment work and how you dealt with them.
 This may include technical problems in programming and people-soft problems in team working;

-- Reflection, such as, any lessons learnt in doing the assignment and handling teamworking and suggestions to future programming projects.
+iii.
+Reflection, such as, any lessons learnt in doing the assignment and handling teamworking and suggestions to future programming projects.

 2. The program in a file saved with an .html extension contains the source code implemented